TheArctesian/Flexi/README.md

 ## Overview

-A app to org all the flexi info into UF IOS, Android and Web apps.
-Will have the features of

-- Finding what you are doing for that day for flexi
-- Finding flexi groups
-- searching teacher for extended learning
+A more user friendly front end for CIS's flexi system.

+## Stack

+A tec stack is the list of technologies used to make the product

+### Front End

+- Sveltekit (web framework)
+- Tailwind (CSS framework)

+### Backend

+- Linode (Cloud Service)
-- fav teachers
+- Arch (OS)
-- usefuel links
+- nginx
+- epik (domain service)

 ## Contribute

 If you would to contribute to this project please consult Contribute.md.
-If the database if out of sync and you would like to maintain it please ask lagos.

 ## Info